+An overview of the opinion changes between the pre- and posttest of the test and control group on the extra-linguistic tests is shown in Table 7.
 The difference scores show that the opinions of the test group and control group did not differ significantly from each other regarding how much they believed they were able to understand Frisian (t(21) = -0.028, p = 0.978).
 However, a difference was found between both groups concerning the beauty of Frisian.
 The test group believed Frisian was more beautiful on the posttest than they thought on the pretest, while the control group believed Frisian was less beautiful than they thought before.
 This difference is significant: t(21) = 2.459, p = 0.023.

-4 Conclusion and discussion
+4. Conclusion and discussion

 In this paper one possible method to improve the intelligibility of a closely related language is described, namely providing specific information about frequent phonological correspondences between language pairs.
 In a 50-minute instruction session, speakers of Dutch were taught the most frequent phonological correspondences between Frisian and Dutch.
 As expected, the control group did not perform significantly better on the posttest than on the pretest at the text and word level.
 But, somewhat disappointingly, the test group did not perform significantly better either.
 Both groups of subjects thought they understood more Frisian after the posttest compared to before the pretest and this was, taking both groups together, significant.
 The only significant difference between the two groups was that the test group thought Frisian was more beautiful and the control group thought it was less beautiful after the posttest compared to what they thought before the pretest.
-To conclude, the conducted intervention was not fit to improve intelligibility of a related language, the necessary condition for receptive multilingualism.
+To conclude, the conducted intervention was not suitable for improving intelligibility of a related language, the necessary condition for receptive multilingualism.

-The lack of significant differences between the groups and between the pre- and posttest on the linguistic tests can be due to several factors.
-The intervention lasted for only 50 minutes, which is far less than Hedquist (1985) suggested.
+The lack of significant differences between the groups and between the preand posttest on the linguistic tests can be due to several factors.
+Firstly, the intervention lasted for only 50 minutes, which is far less than Hedquist (1985) suggested.
 He showed that a time span of ten hours of instruction is sufficient to improve intelligibility considerably.
 He tested the spoken and written intelligibility of Swedish among Dutch students.
 The students had no prior knowledge of Swedish, but after the intervention they were able to translate a substantial part of a Swedish text.
 In his instruction he provided information about lexical and phonological or orthographic differences between the languages.
-Furthermore, the participants were only 11 or 12 years old.
+Secondly, the participants were only 11 or 12 years old.
 They might not be used to this way of learning with detecting, formulating and applying rules.
-Students or older participants are possibly more fit objects for this manner of teaching.
+Students or older participants are possibly more appropriate subjects for this manner of teaching.
 Thirdly, the children had little motivation.
 They participated in the tests because they were told to, but they did not have an internal motivation to learn Frisian.
-Additionally, because Frisian and Dutch are so closely related, the most frequent correspondences were sometimes predictable (/g/ \rightarrow /y/) or even hard to detect (/f/ \rightarrow /v/).
+Additionally, because Frisian and Dutch are so closely related, the most frequent correspondences were sometimes predictable $(/g/ \rightarrow /y/)$ or even hard to detect $(/f/ \rightarrow /v/)$ .
 As a result, learning these rules might not add to the intelligibility of Frisian.
 Furthermore, we excluded word combinations like bisto 'are you', but they might have been important and should therefore be taken into account in future research.